arkadiysudarikov/hopskipdrive/README.md

 ## Usage

-Please refer to the project's [OpenAPI](https://hopskipdrive-fa2a8e6ce701.herokuapp.com/api-docs/index.html) specification.
+Please refer to the project's [OpenAPI specification](https://hopskipdrive-fa2a8e6ce701.herokuapp.com/api-docs/index.html) for the project.

   * I seed the database with a Driver ID `e76885d9-dc50-4616-830e-cd24beefd7d9` that can be used to try out the endpoint.